chrisjuchem/CakBot/README.md

     CLIENT_SECRET = 'client secret here'
     TOKEN = 'token here'

-Then Run the file "lib/cakbot.rb"
+Then Run the file "cakbot_script.rb"

 ## License

 The bot is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-## Specs

-I don't intend to maintain the original specs as I modify the Discordrb source.

-I might write specs for my own code but ¯\_(ツ)_/¯

 ## Notes from the original README